-The MA is taught by staff from the University of Buckingham, with the participation of outside experts from the Wallace Collection, the Victoria and Albert Museum, English Heritage, the Royal Institute of British Architects, the Soane Museum.
+The MA is taught by staff from the University of Buckingham, the curatorial staff of The Wallace Collection and experts from institutions such as the Victoria and Albert Museum, the British Museum and the Soane Museum.
 There are also a number of renowned independent scholars who give lectures and lead some of the seminars and class trips.

 The assessment of individual modules within each course varies according to the subject.
 Assessment is usually by examination, assessed coursework, or a combination of the two.
 Please check module information for more details.